knightsUCF/SpaceGame/log/log.md

 Adding this base building aspect will add great variety and make the game a success like XCOM, which if only had one aspect of gameplay would not have done well, yet came out as a unvirsal hit with the proper level of game depth.

-# 10 / 7 / 2019 - CLEAN CODE & NO PROTOTYPES!
+# 10 / 7 / 2019 - CLEAN MODULAR DATA DRIVEN EVEN BASED CODE & NO PROTOTYPES!
 (ENSURES FINAL PRODUCT WORKS)

 Something magical happens everytime we do a TODO list or a log.
 The items get done without necessarily referring back at the list.
 So this method is very helpful and should be continued.